hashgraph/hedera-sourcify/README.md

 1. `cp environments/.env.docker.hedera  environments/.env`
 2. Adjust the configuration in `environments/.env` as follows:
     * Replace all occurrences of `localhost` by the fully qualified hostname if not running locally
-    * Adjust SERVER_EXTERNAL_PORT variable in `environments/.env` to use 5555 instead of 5000 if running on a Mac
 3. `cp environments/example-docker-config.json  environments/docker-config.json`
     * Adjust the URLs in `docker-config.json` as needed
 4. You may need to authenticate to the GitHub container registry at `ghcr.io` using a personal access token [as described here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).